marconsou/deep-dungeon-tracker/README.md

 Type `/ddt` to open the configuration menu.

-Type `/ddtmain` to open the Main Window showing save files and backups.
+Type `/ddtmain` to open the Main Window showing saved files and backups.

 Type `/ddttracker` to toggle the Tracker Window visibility.